jmalovera10/CapstoneDevOpsProject/README.md

 $ kubectl describe svc node
 ```

+### Important

+Be sure that you use the same credentials to deploy the infrastructure and in the Jenkins credentials configurations.
+If they are not the same, you will have problems deploying the EKS Cluster with kubectl.

 ### Cleanup

 To make cleanup of the application and infrastructure you need to run first: